bocchino/fprime/docs/Design/data-products.md

 For example, it may be a struct, an array of typed objects of statically known size, or an array of bytes of statically unknown size.
 A container has an identifier and a priority and stores records.
+In C++, a container is represented as a class object with member fields that (1) store header fields and (2) store an `Fw::Buffer` object pointing to the container data.

 The set of all containers forms the **data product dictionary**.
 To manage the data product dictionary, F Prime uses the same general approach